Muhammad-Yunus/EBAZ4205_PROJECT/XilinxSDK/7_AD9226_ADC/README.md

     - Connect to EBAZ4205 Serial, check the TCP IP & Port for established TCP Server in PS EBAZ4205.
 - Run the [PythonClientApp](PythonClientApp/)
     - Open [client_app_signal_processing_FFT.py](PythonClientApp/client_app_signal_processing_FFT.py),
-    - And modify to the correct IP and Port used in TCP Server,
+    - And modify it to use the correct IP address and port for the TCP server,
     ```
     TCP_IP = '192.168.0.126'    # IP of the FPGA board
     TCP_PORT = 7                # TCP port of the FPGA board